Primary Navigation Mobile

 The MG 4 EV is fantastically affordable.
 The cheapest model in the range costs less than £27,000, which is nothing where electric cars are concerned.
 At that price, you’d expect you’d need to make loads of sacrifices on equipment, technology and driving fun – but you’d be wrong.
 The MG 4 represents great value for money and it drives better than its (much) more expensive rivals from the Volkswagen Group.
 It’s way more fun than a Volkswagen ID.3

 In fairness, the Volkswagen ID.3 is a slightly more practical car.
-The MG 4’s rear seats offer less legroom than you’ll find in a Cupra Born or a Volkswagen ID.3, while its boot is 22 litres smaller at 363 litres.
+The MG 4’s rear seats offer less legroom and its boot is 22 litres smaller at 363 litres.
 Still, we feel these are small sacrifices to make to bag one of the best-value and best-driving electric cars on the market.
+If you're leasing it's even better, an MG 4 EV can be picked up for far less than £200 per month, quite simply outstanding value.

 Pros